 The most crucial factor is to make sure that the person who has accepted your package represents the household.

 Most commonly, those receiving your package are family members or friends; however, there can be cases where you do not know them very well.
 Therefore, it’s better to get hold of the package and receive it yourself.

 The Good side

-How To Safe Your Package From Fake Agents
+How To Safe Your Package From Fake Agents?

-If your packages have not yet arrived, contact the USPS directly for assistance.
+If your packages have not yet arrived, contact USPS directly for assistance.
 The officials will surely be able to assist you and also answer your queries about this.

 - USPS Mail Forwarding Cancel or Stop – all you need to know

 - USPS Redelivery Request: how to schedule it for Redelivery?

 - USPS Delivered To Wrong Address – What Should I Do?

 - USPS HOLIDAYS 2022 – Does Mail Run Today?